kavita55/PowerBI_CaseStudy-/README.md

 Here are some of the projects included in this repository:

-1. **Customer Classification**: A project demonstrating how to analyze sales data, track key performance indicators, and present sales trends using different visualizations.
+1. **Customer Classification**: We will explore how to perform customer classification using Power BI's Data Analysis Expressions (DAX) language and the Transform Data function.